Stripe alternative

 So you build an orders table.
 Then a line items table.
 Then a refunds ledger.
 Then a webhook handler that tracks payment state transitions.
 Six months later you have 2,000+ lines of commerce glue code that sits between your application and a payment API that only understands one thing: charge a number.

 Flint takes the opposite approach.
 The order is the primitive.
 Payments, refunds, tax, coupons, and subscriptions are operations on that order.
-You don't build a commerce layer - it's the API.
+You do not build a commerce layer.
+It is the API.

 See the difference